Health and Wellness

 Conserve esta información como referencia.
 En raras ocasiones, un niño puede sufrir complicaciones hasta dos semanas después de una lesión.

 The Oakland County Health Division provides information on an array of medical issues.
-They are listed and linked below and can also be accessed from the OCHD website.
+They can also be accessed from the OCHD website.

 Guidelines for administering medication to students